nju-wcj/tlc/README.md

 Analyzed all the tags, and the comprehensive analysis results are obtained.

-\1.
-Some year feature labels are miss.
+1. Some year feature labels are miss

-\2.
-The address have 2 types, GIS and area id, the area number is selected as the feature after evaluation.
+2. The address have 2 types, GIS and area id, the area number is selected as the feature after evaluation

 As result, the data from 2017 to 2020 meet the demand of analysis.